anpotter/STS-Corpus/README.md

 Potter, A. (2008).
 Interactional coherence in asynchronous learning networks: A rhetorical approach. _The Internet and Higher Education_, 11, 87–97.

+The RST analyses provided here have been slighly revised.

 -----------
 You can learn more about the debate here: